railwayapp/docs/src/docs/reference/usage-limits.md

 ## FAQ

 <Collapse title="Can I set a usage limit?">
-Usage limits are available for all users on the Pro plan and for users on the usage-based version of the Hobby plan.
+Usage limits are available for all users on the Pro plan and for users on the automatic payment Hobby plan model.

+Usage limits are not available for users on the prepaid plans.
+Instead, the amount of credits you load determines the hard limit.
 </Collapse>

 <Collapse title="Do I need to set a hard limit to set a custom email alert?">